• Home

 It looks as if a yellow human tongue.
 Here’s Australia’s booming seafood delicacy

-It seems like a yellow human tongue and is one in every of Australia’s maximum costly seafood.
+It seems like a yellow human tongue and is one of Australia’s maximum costly seafood.

 It looks like you have taken in a mouthful of saltwater.